Eliakim Hastings Moore Distinguished Service Professor of Psychology and Ophthalmology & Visual Science

-Steven Shevell is the Eliakam Hastings Moore Distinguished Service Professor of Psychology and Ophthalmology & Visual Science, and a faculty member in the graduate program in Computational Neuroscience.
+Steven Shevell is a professor of Psychology and of Ophthalmology & Visual Science and a faculty member in the graduate program in Computational Neuroscience.
+His laboratory is in the University’s Institute for Mind and Biology, where he also was the Institute's Director from 2014-2020.
 He received an undergraduate degree in psychology and an M.S. in engineering from Stanford University; and an M.A. in statistics and Ph.D. in mathematical psychology from the University of Michigan.
-He is chair of the Psychology Department’s graduate program in Integrative Neuroscience.

-He is the founding associate editor of the Journal of Vision, former senior editor of Vision Research, the editor of the Optical Society of America's most recent edition of The Science of Color, and immediate past-president of the Vision Sciences Society.
+He was the founding associate editor of the Journal of Vision , a senior editor of Vision Research, the editor of the Optical Society of America's most recent edition of The Science of Color, and a past-president of the Vision Sciences Society.